This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, mix together the oats, chopped walnuts, almonds, brown sugar, cinnamon, and nutmeg.
+• In a large bowl, combine oats, walnuts, almonds, brown sugar, cinnamon, and nutmeg.

-• In a small pot, melt the butter over medium heat, then stir in the maple syrup.
-Remove from heat and mix in the vanilla extract.
+• In a small pot, melt the butter over medium heat.
+Stir in the maple syrup, then remove from heat and mix in vanilla.

-• Pour the butter and syrup mixture over the oats and nuts.
-Stir until the oats are well coated.
+• Pour the butter mixture over the oats and nuts.
+Stir until everything is evenly coated.

-• Bake for 30 minutes, stirring every 10 minutes to ensure even baking.
+• Spread the granola evenly on the prepared baking sheet.
+Bake for 30 minutes, stirring every 10 minutes.

-• After the granola has finished baking, remove it from the oven and stir in the dried fruit.
+• Remove from oven and stir in dried fruit.

 Notes

-• Cool Completely: Let the granola cool on the baking sheet for the crispiest texture.
+• Cool fully: Let it cool on the baking sheet for the crispiest texture.

-• Press It Down: For granola clusters, press it down with a spatula before baking and again after removing it from the oven.
+• Make clusters: Press down with a spatula before baking and again right after.

-• Store in an Airtight Container: This will keep your granola fresh and crunchy for up to a week.
+• Store properly: Keep in an airtight container for up to 1 week.

 Nutrition